Packing normal maps into sprite sheets

 The reason is simple: The OpenGL shaders are fed with one set of coordinates and 2 textures.
 Using a different layout would require handling additional coordinates.

-2 ways to pack identical sheets
+Two ways to an identical layout

 Pack sheets, generate normal maps

-Packing the sheets first then generate the normal maps on the whole sprite sheet sounds like a good idea — but it is not:
+Packing the sheets first, then generate the normal maps on the whole sprite sheet sounds like a good idea — but it is not:

-- You have to re-generate the whole normal maps each time a single sprite changes
+- You have to re-generate the whole normal maps each time a single sprite changes.

-- You can't re-distribute the sprites across your sprite sheets
+- You can't re-distribute the sprites across your sprite sheets.

-- Selecting different normal map generator parameters for each sprite is hard
+- Selecting different normal map generator parameters for each sprite is hard.

-Generate normal maps, pack sheets
+Generate normal maps, then pack sheets

 This way has several advantages:

-- Re-distribute sprites across your sheets is no problem
+- Re-distribute sprites across your sheets is no problem.

-- Changes to a sprite's normal map are a local change
+- Changes to a sprite's normal map are a local change.

-- It's easy to create optimized sheets for different resolutions & target devices
+- It's easy to create optimized sheets for different resolutions & target devices.

-Using TexturePacker's new normal map packing
+TexturePacker's normal map packing

-TexturePacker 3.7.0 has a new normal map packing mode.
-Depending on the file organization in your project it's just adding the normal maps and setting the check mark Normal maps/Pack with same layout :
+Depending on the file organization in your project, it's just adding the normal maps and setting the check mark Normal maps/Pack with same layout:

-Pressing Publish creates a normal map sheet in the same directory as your sprite sheet, using the same data format and the file name suffix _n .
+Pressing Publish creates a normal map sheet in the same directory as your sprite sheet, using the same data format and the file name suffix _n.

 TexturePacker's Normal maps/Auto-detect mode should in most cases do the work.
 You can override the auto-detection in cases where it does not work as expected - see Overriding auto-detection.